 A healthy brain is an active brain.2 Your brain likes to be used.
 If left idle, it will become less healthy.
 Learn new things every day.
 Challenge yourself with books, classes, projects, languages, instruments, puzzles, and games – anything that requires thinking.14 Once you’ve mastered a challenge, you’re no longer getting much benefit from it, so move on to a new endeavor.15 It’s the new challenges that improve your brain.15

 Your mental health is, of course, connected to the health of your brain.
 Brain health and mental health are linked together in a feedback loop.
-An unhealthy brain is more likely to have psychological problems, and psychological problems can also damage the brain or hurt its function.4 Depression, for instance, often leads to memory problems.16 Take your mental well-being seriously.
+An unhealthy brain is more likely to have psychological problems, and psychological problems can also damage the brain or hurt its function.4 Depression, for instance, often leads to memory problems.16 The good news is that there are many effective treatments for depression, and there are many ways to prevent depression.
+Take your mental well-being seriously.
 Don’t leave issues untreated.

 Meanwhile, happiness improves intelligence, creativity, and persistence.16 There are many simple ways to boost your happiness, backed up by serious scientific research.
 We’ve already mentioned two of the most powerful: exercise and meditation.4,16 Getting better sleep and managing your stress are also proven ways to increase your psychological well-being.4